Parallelized Robust Distributed Model Predictive Control in the Presence of Coupled State Constraints: Parallelized DMPC Algorithm

 \subsection{Initialization}

 In order to solve the local optimization problems, some parameters need to be chosen offline.
 Therefore, we suggest the following initialization procedure:

-\begin{enumerate} \item \emph{Problem Formulation}: Formulate the control problem such that neighboring agents have those constraints that couple their states in common (Assumption~\ref{ass:common coupled state constraints}).
+\emph{Step~1 (Problem Formulation):} Formulate the control problem such that neighboring agents have those constraints that couple their states in common (Ass.~\ref{ass:common coupled state constraints}).
 This can be always achieved by adding coupled state constraints to neighboring subsystems.

-\item \emph{RPI sets}: For each subsystem $ i\in\calV $, determine a RPI set $ \calP_{i} $ and the corresponding state-feedback controller $ K_{i} $.
+\emph{Step~2 (RPI sets):} For each subsystem $ i\in\calV $, determine an RPI set $ \calP_{i} $ and the corresponding state-feedback controller $ K_{i} $.
 For each subsystem, the computations are independent of the other subsystems due to the decoupled dynamics.
 Available methods are reviewed in Remark~\ref{remark:rpi sets}.
-The existence of $ \calP_{i} $ and $ K_{i} $, $ i\in\calV $, is assumed in Assumption~\ref{ass:existence of RPI set}.
+The existence of $ \calP_{i} $ and $ K_{i} $, $ i\in\calV $, is assumed in Ass.~\ref{ass:existence of RPI set}.

-\item \emph{Terminal constraints and stage cost function}: For each subsystem $ i\in\calV $, choose positive-definite matrices $ Q_{i}, R_{i} $ and a stage cost function $ l_{i}(x,u) = ||x\!-\!\xi_{i}||^{2}_{Q_{i}}\!+\!||u\!-\!u_{\xi_{i}}||^{2}_{R_{i}} $.
-Thereafter, determine terminal sets $ \widehat{\calX}_{i}^{f} $ and corresponding terminal cost functions $ J_{i}^{f} $ such that Assumption~\ref{ass:terminal set} holds (the auxiliary state-feedback controller $ k_{i}^{f} $ does not need to be explicitly known).
-To this end, we first construct auxilliary sets $ \widetilde{\calX}_{i}^{f} $, $ i\in\calV $, that satisfy \ref{ass:terminal set a2}-\ref{ass:terminal set a4}.
-They can be computed independently for each subsystem due to the decoupled dynamics.
+\emph{Step~3 (Terminal constraints, stage cost function, and consistency constraint set):} For each subsystem $ i\in\calV $, choose symmetric positive-definite matrices $ \bm{Q}_{i}, \bm{R}_{i} $ and a stage cost function $ l_{i}(x,u) = ||x\!-\!\xi_{i}||^{2}_{\bm{Q}_{i}}\!+\!||u\!-\!u_{\xi_{i}}||^{2}_{\bm{R}_{i}} $.
+Thereafter, determine terminal sets $ \widehat{\calX}_{i}^{f} $ and corresponding terminal cost functions $ J_{i}^{f} $ such that Ass.~\ref{ass:terminal set} holds.
+To this end, we first construct auxilliary sets $ \widetilde{\calX}_{i}^{f} $, $ i\in\calV $, that satisfy Ass.~\ref{ass:terminal set a2}-\ref{ass:terminal set a4}.
+These can be computed independently for each subsystem due to the decoupled dynamics.
 For systems whose linearization is stabilizable, an approach using the discrete-time algebraic Riccati equation can be chosen.
 Let

-for some matrices $ A_{i} $, $ B_{i} $ with respective dimensions and $ \hat{f}'_{i}: \bbR^{n_{i}} \times \bbR^{m_{i}} \rightarrow \bbR^{n_{i}} $.
+for some matrices $ \bm{A}_{i} $, $ \bm{B}_{i} $ with respective dimensions and $ \hat{f}'_{i}: \bbR^{n_{i}} \times \bbR^{m_{i}} \rightarrow \bbR^{n_{i}} $.
 By solving the discrete-time algebraic Riccati equation